Towards Class-Oriented Poisoning Attacks Against Neural Networks: Problem Settings

-\textbf{Change-from-Target (CFT)} rate is specifically used for evaluating the \textbf{OV attack}, which indicates how many images from a targeted class are misclassified due to the poisoning attack.
-Similarly, CFT rate for a class $\mathcal{C}_k$ is defined by Equation~(\ref{equ_CFT}).
+\textbf{Change-from-Target (CFT)} rate is specifically used for evaluating the \textbf{COES} attack, which shows the percentage of images from a targeted class are misclassified due to the poisoning attack.
+Similarly, CFT rate for a class $\mathcal{C}_k$ is defined by Equation~(\ref{equ_CFT}):